trasbd/SFSL-ESP-Turnstile/README.md

 <br>

-`secrets.h` will need to be created with the following content.
+`secrets.h` will need to be created, in the Arduino Project, with the following content.
 Replace `YOUR SSID` and `YOUR SSID PASSWORD` with the appropriate information.

    ```c
 #define SECRET_SSID "YOUR SSID"